-This finds out how we offer engaging development opportunities, recognize achievements, and foster an inclusive and healthy workplace to help employees achieve their full potential.
+This finds out how we offer engaging development opportunities, recognise achievements, and foster an inclusive and healthy workplace to help employees achieve their full potential.
 Life at ACL, for an employee is as joining a family.
 Our values underpin the company culture and support a great employee experience.
 Employee responsibility at ACL Cables aligns on four key pillars.

-- A Safe and Healthy Work Environment: We invest in our employees' health and well-being, with ethical work practices, and provide a safe workplace.
-One such key highlight is the insurance cover offered to all 665 employees at ACL Cables, considering the work tasks they undergo especially at our factories.
-Also we do practice a nondiscrimination policy for our workers, believing that the employees should conduct in moral standards. - Working Together: We promote a culture of togetherness, transparent communication, seek ongoing input from our employees and provide extensive opportunities to collaborate and innovate.
-The major employee intimacy activity is the annual trip,
+• A Safe and Healthy Work Environment:

+We invest in our employees' health and well-being, with ethical work practices, and provide a safe workplace.
+One such key highlight is the insurance cover offered to over 500 employees at ACL Cables, considering the work tasks they undergo especially at our factories.
+Also we do practice a non-discrimination policy for our workers, believing that the employees should conduct in moral standards.

+• Working Together: